Activant

 Activant Solutions Inc. was a privately held American technology company specializing in business management, software serving retail and wholesale distribution businesses headquartered in Livermore, California.

 Activant provided tailored proprietary software, professional services, content, supply chain connectivity, and analytics to the automotive, hardlines and lumber, and wholesale distribution industries.

 The company employed more than 1,700 people in California, Texas, Colorado, Illinois, Massachusetts, Pennsylvania, South Carolina, Utah, Canada, Ireland, and the United Kingdom.

 Activant Solutions was acquired by Apax Partners and merged with Epicor in May 2011.
-The combined entity is continuing as Epicor.
+The combined entity is continuing as Epicor, currently owned by Clayton, Dubilier & Rice LLC.

 History

 Activant was incorporated in 1971 as Triad Systems by Henry M. Gay, William W. Stevens and Donald J. Ruder.
 It was incorporated in 1972.
 The company installed its first system at Northgate Auto Parts in Mill Valley, California, on July 7, 1973.
 It retained the Triad name until 2003.

 Automotive aftermarket

 Prior to automation, the automotive aftermarket—involving the distribution of automotive replacement parts—used 3x5 index cards for inventory control.
 The founders of Activant created a computer, the Series 10, that used new, cost-effective disk drives to store the inventory information for the automotive parts distributors.
 The Series 10 gave the automotive parts distributors, also known as jobbers, inventory control.
 It was offered at $50,000–100,000 per unit.

 In the 1980s, the Series 10 was followed by the faster Series 12.
 The increased storage capacity of the Series 12 enabled Triad to offer customers the first computer based parts catalog, eliminating the racks of parts catalogs used in auto parts retailers.
 The company also created a system for larger warehouse distributors, the Triad 80.
 These systems helped enable communication capabilities between jobbers and warehouse distributors and suppliers.